sclorg/rhscl-container-ci/README.md

 CI Tests for Container Images Based on Red Hat Software Collections
 ===================================================================

-This repository includes necessary metadata to test Contaienr Images Based on Red Hat Software Collections automatically, prefferably using Jenkins.
+This repository includes necessary metadata to test Container Images Based on Red Hat Software Collections automatically, prefferably using Jenkins.